 When transported, infectious substances (both Category A & B) are classified as dangerous goods and must be shipped in accordance with federal (US Department of Transportation; US Postal Service) and international (International Air Transport Association) regulations.

-Patient Specimens - Exempt specimens are those collected directly from humans or animals, for which there is a minimal likelihood that pathogens are present.
+Exempt specimens are those collected directly from humans or animals, for which there is a minimal likelihood that pathogens are present.
 Professional judgment should be used to determine if a substance is exempt.
 Examples include blood or urine tests for cholesterol levels, blood glucose levels, hormone levels, or prostate specific antigens (PSA); tests required to monitor organ function such as heart, liver or kidney function for humans or animals with non-infectious diseases, or therapeutic drug monitoring; tests conducted for insurance or employment purposes and are intended to determine the presence of drugs or alcohol; pregnancy tests; biopsies to detect cancer; and antibody detection in humans or animals.

-Biological products - products derived from living organisms that are known not to produce viruses, toxins, etc. and are manufactured and distributed in accordance with requirements of national government authorities.
+Products derived from living organisms that are known not to produce viruses, toxins, etc. and are manufactured and distributed in accordance with requirements of national government authorities.
 These include, but are not limited to, finished or unfinished products such as vaccines.
 Biological products are not currently regulated for the purposes of shipping.

 Infectious Substances (Category A) Shipping Requirements